IIariaBaroni/GettingAndCleaningData_Project/CodeBook.md

 ###Variables related on frequency

-fBodyAccmeanX		This set of variables are referred to the acceleration of the body (based on frequency), for each axis, both analyzed with mean, std, meanFreq. fBodyAccmeanY fBodyAccmeanZ fBodyAccstdX
+#####This set of variables are referred to the acceleration of the body (based on frequency), for each axis, both analyzed with mean, std, meanFreq.
+fBodyAccmeanX
+fBodyAccmeanY
+fBodyAccmeanZ
+fBodyAccstdX